felipecbarbosa/felipecbarbosa.github.io/leituras.md

 9. Open Learn: Products, Services and Branding (26 páginas)
 10. Excelência no Desenvolvimento de Produto: Como Criar e Desenvolver Produtos que Construam uma Imagem de Qualidade, Elegência, Emoção e Prazer (241 páginas)
 11. The Product-Led Organization: Drive Growth By Putting Product at the Center of Your Customer Experience (252 páginas)
+12. The Business Value of Developer Relations: How and Why Technical Communities Are Key To Your Success (266 páginas)

 ---